Healthdirect Free Australian health advice you can count on.

 Peritoneal dialysis

-During peritoneal dialysis fluid is pumped into a space in your abdomen (tummy) called the peritoneal cavity.
-The fluid enters and leaves through a catheter.
-A catheter is a thin, soft tube, about 30cm long that stays in place all the time.
+When you have peritoneal dialysis, a fluid is pumped into a space in your abdomen called the peritoneal cavity.
+The fluid enters and leave through a catheter.
+The catheter is a thin, soft tube, about 30cm long, that stays in place all the time.
+Waste from your blood moves into the fluid in your peritoneal cavity.
+The fluid is then removed from your body via the catheter.

-• by a machine (automated peritoneal dialysis)
+• by a machine (automated peritoneal dialysis), overnight for 8 – 10 hours

 The type of dialysis that is right for you will depend on: